 Following a national referendum and enactment of legislation by the government of the UK, the UK formally withdrew from the EU on January 31, 2020, commonly referred to as "Brexit".
 Since the end of the Brexit transition period on January 1, 2021, Great Britain (England, Scotland and Wales) has not been directly subject to EU laws, however under the terms of the Protocol on Ireland and Northern Ireland, EU laws have generally applied to Northern Ireland.
-On February 27, 2023, the UK Government and the European Commission reached a political agreement on the "Windsor Agreement" which revises the Protocol on Ireland and Northern Ireland in order to address some of the perceived shortcomings in its operation.
-Under the changes, Northern Ireland is to be reintegrated under the regulatory authority of the MHRA with respect to medicinal products.
-These changes will commence on January 1, 2025.
+On February 27, 2023, the UK Government and the European Commission reached a political agreement on in the "Windsor Agreement Framework" which revises will revise the Protocol on Ireland and Northern Ireland in order to address some of the perceived shortcomings in its operation.
+Under the changes, Northern Ireland is to will be reintegrated under the regulatory authority of the MHRA with respect to medicinal products.
+These changes will commence on January 1, 2025, at which point the MHRA will be solely responsible for authorizing medicines for the Northern Ireland market.
 There could be additional uncertainty and risk around what these changes will mean to our business.